vitorgonc56/dotfiles/README.md

 * bad init.vim
 * bad paru config too
 * bad newsboat urls (i just put it there so that i don't lose it you probably won't care
+* also bad scripts such as read manual pages in zathura and play music with mpv reading from a file

 ## Nobody probably wants to see the qtile rice, but here it is: